-A tool was developed by the Government of Alberta to help assess the level of risk for an individual who has a pre-existing medical condition.
+The COVID-19 personal risk severity assessment tool was developed by the Government of Alberta to help assess the level of risk for an individual who has a pre-existing medical condition.
 Furthermore, according to the guidance provided by Alberta Health Services, individuals who suffer from allergies or have pre-existing medical conditions and who demonstrate symptoms of COVID-19 should be tested at least once to establish a threshold for their symptoms.
+Written confirmation by a physician that a student or staff member's symptoms are due to a pre-existing condition or chronic illness is not necessary.
+Repeat testing is not indicated unless the nature of the symptom changes.
 If symptoms change (become more pronounced), the individual should stay home until tested and cleared by AHS to return to school.